Northeastern University School of Journalism: Graduate programs

 Northeastern is one of only a few programs in New England that offers a postgraduate degree in journalism.
-The graduate program offers two tracks leading to a Master of Arts (M.A.) degree in journalism.
-The professional track is designed for students will little or no journalism experience who take courses from a curriculum that combines a fundamental newsgathering education with new media courses.
-The media innovation track is designed for mid-career journalists who want to enhance their digital and multimedia skills.
-A second graduate program leading to a Master of Science degree in media advocacy provides training in advocacy from a strategic communications and legal perspective.
+The graduate program features three distinct degree programs.
+The professional track leading to a Master of Arts (M.A.) degree in journalism is designed for students from all backgrounds who take courses from a curriculum that combines a fundamental newsgathering education with new media courses.
+The media innovation and data communication track is a STEM-designated Master of Science (M.S.) degree program designed for mid-career journalists who want to enhance their digital and multimedia skills.
+A second Master of Science degree program in media advocacy provides training in advocacy from a strategic communications and legal perspective.

 Cooperative education

 In between regular terms of academic study, most students complete at least one cooperative education, or co-op, experience, working full-time at companies, agencies and organizations around the world that complement their academic major or interests.
 Co-ops typically range from three to six months.
 The Boston media market itself is among the top 10 U.S. media markets.
-It includes two large daily newspapers and The Christian Science Monitor; multiple local television news stations as well as two public television stations that produce the Frontline and American Experience national documentary series; New England Cable News, which is a 24-hour cable news network; two public radio stations that produce national programs; Boston Magazine; and the sports website Barstool Sports.
+It includes two daily newspapers, The Boston Globe and Boston Herald plus The Christian Science Monitor; multiple local television news stations, as well as two public television stations GBH and GBH 44 that produce the Frontline and American Experience national documentary series; New England Cable News, which is a 24-hour cable news network; two public radio stations WBUR and GBH that produce national programs; Boston Magazine; and the sports website Barstool Sports.

 Organization and research

 The Northeastern School of Journalism is housed in Northeastern's College of Arts, Media and Design (CAMD).
-Faculty publish in a variety of scholarly and popular publications.
-Many students contribute to and edit in-house publications such as The Scope and Storybench, assist faculty with research through the Co-Laboratory for Data Impact or gain international reporting experience on reporting trips abroad.
+Faculty publish in a variety of scholarly publications and popular media.
+Many students contribute to and edit in-house publications such as The Scope, Global Observer and Storybench, assist faculty with research through the Co-Laboratory for Data Impact; Center for Communications, Media Innovation and Social Change; or gain international reporting experience on reporting trips abroad.

 Campus

 The journalism school is located near the center of Northeastern's Boston campus just off Huntington Avenue in Lake Hall, constructed around 1911.
+It includes an innovation lab, computer lab and podcast studio.
 The building once belonged to the United Drug Company.
 Originally, the drug company built six "turn-of-the-century industrial architecture" buildings as part of its corporate offices, and manufacturing and research facilities designed by the Boston firm of Gay and Proctor, and later modified by Wheelwright, Haven & Hoyt.
 Northeastern purchased them in 1961 and eventually demolished three structures in preparation of a sports facility.
 However, that plan was soon scrapped as the rapidly growing university was in need of office and laboratory spaces.
 One of the surviving red brick buildings, featuring terracotta ornamentation, was divided into four sections now known as Lake Hall, Holmes Hall, Nightingale Hall and Meserve Hall.